module-federation/module-federation-examples/apollo-client/README.md

 Run `yarn` to install the dependencies.

-Run `yarn start` this will build and start all applications.
+Run `pnpm run start` this will build and start all applications.

 Bellow you can see the port mapping: